andrewelkins/easypoll/README.md

 EasyPoll
 ====
 A Package for doing Polls in Laravel 4.
-Super Simple, Very Dump Polling system
+Super Simple, Very Dumb Polling system